 Donations from David's colleagues in journalism, his personal friends and his family are the source of funding for the award.
 The award trust fund and the award ceremony are managed by the Washington Press Club Foundation.
 The Standing Committee of Correspondents manages the judging.

-How to Enter: Entries may be mailed or delivered to David Lynch Memorial Reporting Award, c/o Washington Press Club Foundation Suite 1115 National Press Club Building, 529 14th Street, NW, Washington, DC.
+How to Enter for the 2019 Award: Entries may be mailed or delivered to David Lynch Memorial Reporting Award, c/o Washington Press Club Foundation Suite 1115 National Press Club Building, 529 14th Street, NW, Washington, DC.
 If the office is closed, entries may be dropped in the mail slot.
 Entries also may be hand-delivered to the Senate Press Gallery, S-316 (third floor) the U.S. Capitol.
 (NOTE: Do not mail entries to the Senate Press Gallery.
 Security screening seriously delays mail delivery to the Capitol.)
 For further information contact John Mulligan (202)224-0241.
-DEADLINE: 11/15/2018 at 5 pm.
+DEADLINE: 11/1/2019 at 5 pm.
 There are no exceptions and late entries will not be considered.

 The award is open to any daily newspaper, online publication or news service reporter who qualifies for membership in the Congressional Press Galleries.